1960 -1965: When Chuni Goswami & co propelled Mohun Bagan to the zenith of success | Goal.com

 Their juggernaut continued in the IFA Shield as well.
 They started the campaign with a 10-0 win over local rivals Bhowanipore FC.
 In the semis, they beat BNR SC (Bengal Nagpur Railway Sports Club), whereas Hyderabad FC defeated East Bengal.
 In the final, Purkayastha scored a brace whereas Arumaiynayagam netted the other one.
 The Nizams were outplayed in every department and Mohun Bagan went on to create history by winning the shield for the third successive time.
 The Indo-China war broke out in 1962 and hence, the Durand Cup could not be completed and the season ended prematurely.

-But in this year legendary footballer Gostho Paul received the “Padmasree Award” on April 28 from the President Dr. Rajendra Prasad.
+But in this year legendary footballer Gostho Paul received the “Padma Shri” on April 28 from the President Dr. Rajendra Prasad.

 In 1963, Dhiren Dey made the most of his political connections to establish the current tent of Mohun Bagan.
 Previously, both the Kolkata giants used to share the same field.
 But Dey struck a deal with Calcutta Club President F J Brearly and Bagan shifted base to Gostho Paul Sarani.
 On May 14, the new facilities were inaugurated in the august presence of then West Bengal Chief Minister Prafulla Chandra Sen and Army Chief Jayantanath Chowdhury.